TouchDesigner/TouchEngine-Windows/README.md

         // Continue to use the instance
     }

 If working with textures, create and associate a TEGraphicsContext suitable for your needs.
-Alternatively create and associate a TEAdapter so the instance does its work on the intended device.
+A graphics context provides functionality to work with textures using your chosen graphics API.
+Alternatively you can create and associate a TEAdapter to indicate a device without the full functionality of a graphics context.
 If neither are associated, the instance will select a device as it sees fit.

     // See TEGraphicsContext.h to create a suitable context if (result == TEResultSuccess)